 For me, a maximum of three core ingredients is like an unspoken practice.
 Then there are the small garnishes which can add a lot to a pizza.
 See the table below.

-Tomatored onionsfresh thyme, rosemary
+fresh thyme, rosemary

-salami, hamlittle specks of goat cheese or blue cheese
+little specks of goat cheese or blue cheese

-capsicum cut in long stripsdash of olive oil
+capsicum cut in long strips

-green asparaguspressed garlic (small quantities here and there)
+pressed garlic (small quantities here and there)

-thinly sliced potatoes (the waxy style)cherry tomatoes (cut in halves or full)
+thinly sliced potatoes (the waxy style)

 anchovies